 - Tumors or cysts

-With a CT urogram, there is a slight risk of an allergic reaction if contrast material is injected.
+With a CT urogram, there's a slight risk of an allergic reaction to the contrast material.
 Reactions are generally mild and easily managed by medication.
 They include:

 - A feeling of warmth or flushing

 A single CT urogram carries no risk of developing cancer after radiation exposure.
 But, multiple tests or radiation exposures may cause a slightly increased cancer risk.
 Typically, the benefit of an accurate diagnosis far outweighs this risk.
 Work continues on ways to reduce radiation exposure during a CT urogram test.